Zoltan Bubenik MD

 The Institute of the Aviation Medicine Prague (the IAM) is a diagnostic, therapeutic, advisory and training facility with a nationwide competence for both civilian and military personnel, with the possibility of providing a whole range of highly specific services exploitable by other patients and even healthy persons.

-The Military Health Institute in Prague is a specialised medical facility responsible for anti-epidemic and hygienic support within the Czech military, laboratory and expertise activities (both in the Czech territory and Czech military foreign deployments), radiation protection, biological protection, vaccination of troops of the Armed Forces of the Czech Republic and operation of the Serum Bank of ACR.
+The Military Health Institute in Prague is a specialized medical facility responsible for anti-epidemic and hygienic support within the Czech military, laboratory and expertise activities (both in the Czech territory and in Czech military foreign deployments), radiation protection, biological protection, vaccination of troops of the Czech Armed Forces and operation of the Serum Bank.
 The Institute includes the Preventive Care Department in Ceske Budejovice and the Biological Defence Department in Techonin.

-The Department at Techonin is a specialized medical institution of the Czech Armed Forces ensuring complete biological defence primarily in favour of the Czech troops.
-There are following primary objectives:
+The Department at Technion is a specialized medical institution of the Czech Armed Forces ensuring complete biological defence primarily in favor of the Czech troops.
+There are the following primary objectives: